-US Median Household Income Up By 1.8 Percent Last Year
+U.S. Median Household Income Up By 1.8 Percent Last Year

 “Income gains were apparent in every region of the country and among both high- and low-income households,” the statement reads.
 “These improvements reflect the recent strength of the economy and the job market.”

-Analysts, however, said that the number shows a trend of declining poverty that goes way back 2014 under Barack Obama’s tenure as US president.
+Analysts, however, said that the number shows a trend of declining poverty that goes way back 2014 under Barack Obama’s tenure as U.S. president.

 Data showed that the number of people who worked full-time rose by 2.4 million last year.
-The gains in income appear driven by increased employment and not by increased pay as the average earnings of full time workers actually declined last year.
+The gains in income appear driven by increased employment and not by increased pay as the average earnings of full-time workers actually declined last year.

 “We have tight labor markets but not tight enough to generate a break from the trend — to spur meaningful wage growth,” said liberal Economic Policy Institute economist Heidi Shierholz.